ktoso/rx-wiki/Filtering-Observables.md

 There are also versions of `skipLast()` that ignore the items emitted by an Observable during a specified period of time before the Observable completes.

 > **Note:** in the scala language adaptor for RxJava, this method is called `dropRight( )`.

+#### scheduler

+The `skipLast( )` variant that uses a time window by default operates on the `computation` scheduler, and has a variant that allows you to specify a scheduler by passing in a parameter.
+The variant that takes only a count of items does not operate by default on any particular scheduler.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#skipLast(int)">`skipLast(count)`</a>